catppuccin/userstyles/docs/src/content/docs/userstyle-creation/guides/images-and-svgs.md

 ---
 title: Images and SVGs
-description: Guide for how to theme images and SVGs.
+description: Guide for theming images and SVGs in userstyles.
 sidebar:
   order: 2
 ---